 Learning Support Services offers academic support for students with documented disabilities, as well as for those students who are struggling with study skills such as time management, test-taking, test anxiety, reading comprehension and fluency.
 All of the services we offer are optional to the students, and we have no mandate to force their acceptance of the support.

 This one-on-one assistance focuses on time management, study strategies, priority setting, organization, etc. We stress this service to new freshmen, but it is available for all students.
 Nancy Mott, Lynn Burke, and Nicole Subik provide the coaching in weekly thirty-minute sessions.
 The number of students involved in coaching varies each semester.

-Peer tutors are available through Learning Support Services for most of the freshmen and sophomore level courses.
+Peer tutors are available through Learning Support Services for some of the freshmen and sophomore level courses.
 Peer tutoring service is specific to students with disabilities.